K7CTC/direwolf/README.md

 dtparam=audio=off
 ```

 To save and exit you will first press **ctrl+o** then **enter** (saves changes), then press **ctrl+x** to exit.
-Next, you will need to shutdown and power cycle the pi.
+Next, you will need to shutdown and power cycle the Pi.
 Enter the following command and wait for the green led to stop blinking before power cycling the Pi:

 ```bash
 shutdown now